 Aleyn has 14 years' experience advising global blue chip companies and organisations.
 His work focuses on issues at the intersection of business strategy, operational efficiency, innovation, and sustainability.
 His sector experience includes FMCG, ICT, financial services, retail, and energy.
 Prior to Carbon Trust, Aleyn worked for strategy consultants Booz & Co.
 He holds a BA from Cambridge University, and a double Master’s degree from the Massachusetts Institute of Technology.

 Al-Karim Govindji manages international offshore wind projects in China and Japan.
 He also oversees our Industrial Energy Efficiency programme working with 14 sectors to identify and deploy innovative process related energy saving solutions.
-He works internationally in such markets as Russia.
-Additionally, he manages work in Smart Grids.
-Holds a degree in Chemical Engineering from Birmingham University and MBA from Oxford University.
+Additionally, he manages work in Aviation Biofuels and Smart Grids.
+He holds a degree in Chemical Engineering from Birmingham University and MBA from Oxford University.

 Alex advises government departments on technology innovation and led a year-long project on UK innovation needs in hydrogen technologies.
 He has extensive experience in low carbon technologies with a particular emphasis on hydrogen technologies, fuel cells, domestic energy consumption, the gas and electricity sectors and microgeneration.
 Prior to working at the Carbon Trust, Alex spent 4 years commercialising low carbon products and 7 years developing technologies for the police and military.
 He holds an MChem from Oxford University and an MBA from Cranfield School of Management.